 -MetLife pulled out of the mortgage business abruptly.

 So when a client wonders why it is so much harder now than it was only a few years ago, I wonder what they are wondering about.
 It is harder now than 3 months ago!
 And the amount of new mortgage rules that have come on the books in the last 3 weeks alone would make your hair stand on end.
-The amount of foreclosures, short sales and late payments have been staggering for the industry, and are now getting back down nearer to normal levels.
-When an industry loosens their standards as much as the mortgage industry did, and the losses increase to apocalyptic proportions, you have to clamp down.
+The amount of foreclosures, short sales and late payments have been staggering for the industry.
+When an industry loosens their standards as much as the mortgage industry did they have to clamp down.
+The financial losses increased to apocalyptic proportions.
 So if you are a qualified mortgage consumer in 2012, now you know why things are so hard.
 You are paying for the sins of those that have gone before you.

-So forget the good old days, those are long gone, and won’t be back for a very, very long time; if ever in our lifetime.
-It is time to accept that a mortgage borrower is going to have to document every financial bit of data no matter how small that exists in their lives and there is no escaping it.
+So forget the good old days, those are long gone.
+And won’t be back for a very, very long time; if ever in our lifetime.
+It is time to accept that a mortgage borrower is going to have to document every financial bit of data.